Mamoud26/ST-ERP-Den/README.md

 Installation
 ----------------

+Download the file.
+double cilck on file
+or:
+On the APPS tab of MATLAB, click the Install App button. brows to the containing folder and select the file

+The ST-ERP-Den appears alongside MATLAB toolbox apps in the apps gallery.

 Quick start guides and examples
 -------------------------------

-Find our quick start guides for many applications in the [Documentation](https://ein-lab.github.io/2p-img-analysis/doc/md/).
+Find our quick start guides for many applications in the [Documentation](https://youtu.be/--cxZbnmmoc).

 Bug Reports and Further Assistance